Cancer survival can be used as an indicator of cancer prognosis at a population level and of effectiveness of treatments provided.1

 For all cancers combined, there have been improvements in 5-year relative survival since 1986-1990

 In the period 2011–2015, 5-year relative survival was 68.9% for all cancers combined, compared to 50.0% for the 1986–1990 period.
 For each of the cancer types analysed, the 5-year relative survival was higher in 2011–2015 than in 1986–1990, except for bladder cancer.

 5-year observed survival for all cancers combined was lower for Indigenous Australians

-The difference in 5-year relative survival between men and women has decreased over time
+The difference in 5-year relative survival between males and females has decreased over time

 5-year observed survival increased with increasing socioeconomic status

-In 2010-14, 5-year observed survival was higher in the highest SES areas for all cancers combined and most of the selected cancer types analysed.
+In the period 2011–2015, 5-year observed survival was higher in the highest SES areas for all cancers combined and most of the selected cancer types analysed.